HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 45: June 4, 2020

+**Today's Progress**: Deep dive into React now.
+Learning how to manipulate data and render to the page.
+Starting to see where React shines despite the seeming complexity.
+Working on the React Portfolio App and the private React Website.
+No Flask portfolio site today.

+**Thoughts:**  Happy with the progress and seeing the solutions come together as I'm learning which tools to use, such as map.

+**Link(s) to work:**  [Private React Repo](https://github.com/A-B-G-Inc/rdb-site), [React Sample Portfolio App](https://github.com/HajaSChilds/react-portfolio.git)

 # Day 44: June 3, 2020

 **Today's Progress**: More attention to React now.
 Exploring the details of the file structures, configurations and dependencies and starting Redux.
 Also working on building a React website and continuing with the Flask Portfolio Website.
 Also worked on continuing to build UML diagrams.